BenGriffiths/pdo-mysqli-pagination/README.md

 ## Using the class

 To use the class, you must pass at least 2 options if using PDO, or 3 if using MySQLi.
-The URL for the paginated link, and the Database Object (Handle).
+The URL for the paginationd link, and the Database Object (Handle).
 If you are using MySQLi instead of PDO, you must also define that in the options.
 When using PDO you can call the class using a regular query, or you can use named params or bind params.
 After the full example below, I'll show you how to use the named params and bound params styles.
 Here's a full example on how to use the class, using PDO: